Zaynab bint Ali: Other episodes

 Reports by al-Tabari and the Shia scholar Ibn Babawayh indicate that a Syrian at one point asked the caliph to give her a daughter of Husayn as a slave but Zaynab angrily prevented this.
 The Shia jurist Mughniyya writes that Zaynab was asked sarcastically in Damascus how she perceived the events of Karbala, to which she replied, "I have not seen anything except that it was beautiful" (ma ra'aytu illa jamila).
 For Mughniyya, this response in that hostile environment highlights Zaynab's political strength and vision.
 A young child of Husayn is said to have died in Damascus, often identified as Sakina, or Ruqayya.
 The Karbala narrative emphasizes her suffering and death in captivity.
 In Damascus, the captives continued to mourn Husayn, possibly joined by some women from Yazid's court.

-Freedom and return to Medina
+Later life in Medina

 The captives were eventually freed.
 They were allowed to return to Medina, or escorted back there.
 By some accounts, their caravan returned via Karbala, where they halted to mourn their dead.
 According to a common Karbala narrative, the family of Muhammad was assisted in this journey by a man named Bashir, who was generously compensated by Zaynab and others from the little that was left after the looting on Ashura.
 Sunni sources report Yazid's remorse for the massacre and his compensation for the property plundered by his soldiers, while Shia authorities contend that it was Zaynab's activism that swayed some in Yazid's court, especially his women, and thus compelled the caliph to disassociate himself from the massacre and blame his governor.
 Similar views are expressed by some contemporary authors.